isc-projects/kea/doc/guide/api.rst

        }
    }

-If the specific statistic is found and reset was successful, the server will respond with a status of 0, indicating success and an empty parameters field.
-If an error is encountered (e.g. requested statistic was not found), the server will return a status code of 1 (error) and the text field will contain the error description.
+If the specific statistic is found and the reset was successful, the server will respond with a status of 0, indicating success, and an empty parameters field.
+If an error is encountered (e.g. the requested statistic was not found), the server will return a status code of 1 (error) and the text field will contain the error description.